Cascade Grotto Meeting (virtual and in-person)

 - buttle lake formation (highest up on island)

-Gulf islands: - quatiso limestone
+- quatiso limestone

-Mainland: - extension of buttle lake
+- extension of buttle lake

-Through BC: - limestone keeps getting even older
+- limestone keeps getting even older

 - prince george/lilloet gets even older (into rockies)